Masked Transformer for Electrocardiogram Classification: Introduction

 Inspired by their success, we propose a masked Transformer method for ECG classification, referred as MTECG.
-We split the ECG signal into a sequence of non-overlapping segments and adopt learnable positional embeddings to preserve the sequential order information and distinguish the segments.
-The masked pre-training on the unlabeled ECG data is used to reduce information redundancy.
-To encourage the encoder learning useful wave shape features, we adopt a lightweight decoder and a fluctuated reconstruction target in the pre-training stage.
+This method is a simple extension of the image-based MAE to self-supervised representation learning from ECG time series.
+We split the ECG signal into a sequence of non-overlapping segments along the time dimension and adopt learnable positional embeddings to preserve the sequential order information and distinguish the segments.
+To reduce the information redundancy, we utilize the lightweight Transformer with masked pre-training on unlabeled ECG data.
+To encourage the encoder learning useful wave shape features, we adopt a 1-layer Transformer as the decoder and a fluctuated reconstruction target in the pre-training stage.
 To further reduce overfitting, we explore the regularization strategies such as layer-wise LR decay \citep{bao2021beit, clark2020electra} and DropPath \citep{huang2016deep} rate in the fine-tuning stage.
-Noting that the model capacity matters to the generalization ability and the clinical application, we also conduct experiments on the encoder of different sizes to explore an appropriate setting.

 The main contributions of this work are summarized as follows.